 On August 1, 2012, September 4, 2012, December 12, 2012, January 16, 2013 and February 14, 2013, SASL delivered letters to the Bolivian Government reiterating its willingness to attend meetings with Bolivian Government representatives to resolve the dispute amicably.
-The Government of Bolivia finally responded on February 21, 2013 requesting a meeting with SASL representatives on April 17, 2013 to discuss a potential amicable resolution to the dispute to which SASL responded on March 4, 2013 expressing its willingness to meet but subject to certain conditions.
-These conditions were not met by the Bolivian Government hence on April 12, 2013 SASL notified the Bolivian Government that its attorneys would be attending the April 17 meeting as the only representatives of SASL.
-On April 17, 2013 the meeting was held but no resolution was reached and no compensation was offered.
+The Government of Bolivia finally responded on February 21, 2013 and on April 17, 2013 a meeting was held but no resolution was reached and no compensation was offered.

-The cooling-off period ended on April 23, 2013 and on April 30, 2013 the Company announced in News Release 13-09 that its wholly-owned subsidiary, SASL had commenced international arbitration proceedings against the Government of Bolivia under the Arbitration Rules of the United Nations Commission on International Trade Law (UNCITRAL) pursuant to the Treaty seeking compensation based on fair market value of the Malku Khota project.
+The cooling-off period ended on April 23, 2013 and on April 30, 2013 the Company announced in News Release 13-09 that its wholly-owned subsidiary, SASL had commenced international arbitration proceedings against the Government of Bolivia under the Arbitration Rules of the United Nations Commission on International Trade Law ("UNCITRAL") pursuant to the Treaty seeking compensation based on fair market value of the Malku Khota project.
 Concurrent with the Notice of Arbitration issued to Bolivia, SASL appointed its arbitrator to the Arbitral Tribunal.
 On June 28, 2013, the Bolivian Government responded to the Notice of Arbitration and appointed its own arbitrator.
-Each party challenged the appointment of the other party's arbitrator on grounds of justifiable doubts as to his independence and impartiality but the challenges were ultimately rejected by the Permanent Court of Arbitration (PCA).
+Each party challenged the appointment of the other party's arbitrator on grounds of justifiable doubts as to his independence and impartiality but the challenges were ultimately rejected by the Permanent Court of Arbitration ("PCA").
 The appointed arbitrators could not agree on the appointment of a third arbitrator to act as president of the three-person Arbitral Tribunal so on January 22, 2014 the Secretary General of the PCA appointed the presiding arbitrator (see News Release NR 14-01 dated February 3, 2014).